-One of the presenters at the Molecular Diagnostics conference in Lisbon (April 2016) was Dr. Theresa Zhang, Vice President of Research Services at Personal Genome Diagnostics.
-She discussed how ctDNA analysis is poised to have a profound impact on how we treat cancer patients — in diagnostics, prognostics and drug monitoring.
+As a past presenter at the Molecular Diagnostics conference, Dr. Theresa Zhang, Vice President of Research Services at Personal Genome Diagnostics, contends that ctDNA analysis is poised to have a profound impact on how we treat cancer patients — in diagnostics, prognostics and drug monitoring.
 In the lab, automation will be key to achieving both cost-effective throughput and also the control over contamination that is critical to find the needle in the haystack: a few mutant DNA copies shed from a tumor into the blood, surrounded by thousands, or even tens of thousands of normal copies.
 We took the opportunity to ask her about the current status and future promise of ctDNA analysis in oncology.

 Theresa is very enthusiastic about the potential for ctDNA in transforming oncology in practice.
 “Measuring ctDNA will help us with earlier detection in the future.
 It will be invaluable in studying minimal residual disease and reduce the level of overtreatment.”